marcon29/rails-archery-score-tracker/notes.md

         - may need new model to make this work (might not be necessary)
         - could just have the rank in ScoreSession only that updates as go
     - if round_type is "Match", restrict rank options to "Win" or "Loss"

-# ScoreSession Controller
+# Rset Controller
-    - for match Rsets and set scoring_method
-        - first to 6 set points wins (don't need to complete all ends)
-        - so when tracking shot.set_score, if 6, destroy any unshot ends for that SetRound
+    - can't allow ability to change Rset name via update
+        - should be able to do by not allowing via strong params

 # Sessions Controller
     - since Archer.default_cat will auto-update over time, need way to check if default_age_class must also update upon login